pupil-labs/pupil-docs/neon/data-collection/offset-correction/index.md

 <Youtube src="7weK8UPLOzo" />

 ::: info
-You will only need to do this once for your wearers.
-Gaze offset correction information is contained in the wearer profile.
+Offset correction has to be performed only once per wearer.
+The offset value is saved in the wearer profile.
 :::